bcritt1/H-S-Documentation/scripts/pos_ner/python/spacy/readme.md

 The files consist of:

 1. [packages.sh](/scripts/pos_ner/python/spacy/packages.sh): A shell script that sets up your environment, loading the correct version of python and some dependencies..
-2. [spacy.py](/scripts/pos_ner/python/spacy/spacy.py): Runs huggingface on a corpus, outputing a .csv files with POS and NER for all the words in your corpus.
+2. [spacyNER.py](/scripts/pos_ner/python/spacy/spacyNER.py): Runs spacy on a corpus, outputing a .csv file with POS and .json file with NER for all the words in your corpus.
-3. [spacy.sbatch](/scripts/pos_ner/python/spacy/spacy.sbatch): Creates a batch job for spacy.py.
+3. [spacyNER.sbatch](/scripts/pos_ner/python/spacy/spacyNER.sbatch): Creates a batch job for spacyNER.py.

 ## Usage instructions